mulka/ploverwiki/Troubleshooting:-Common-Issues.md

 ## Unrecognized keystrokes and other strange behavior

-* Make sure to disable AutoKey if you're getting strange behavior with Plover.
+* Disable AutoKey if you're getting strange behavior with Plover.

 # macOS